Dissertation: Mainstreaming Fringe Beliefs: Pathways from the Margins to the Mainstream

 Together, these analyses advance theories of political violence by shifting focus from individual-level radicalization to the cultural and symbolic mechanisms that facilitate mainstreaming.
 Methodologically, the dissertation demonstrates the value of digital ethnography, media analysis, and textual data in tracing the circulation of extremist ideas.
 By illuminating the role of culture in legitimizing fringe ideologies, this research provides both a theoretical foundation and practical guidance for interventions designed to prevent the normalization of extremist beliefs.

-Reframing the Future: The Far-Right's Narrative of the Great Replacement and Its Cultural Resonance
+Reframing the Future: The Far-Right's Narrative of the Great Replacement and Its Cultural Resonance (Work in progress)

 The Great Replacement conspiracy theory has gained increasing attention in recent years, evolving from a fringe online far-right discourse into a broader political narrative.
 The Great Replacement theory holds that a group of elite political actors are deliberately replacing Western, White people through immigration.
 This means that immigration is perceived as an existential threat to the White, Western cultural and racial identity.
 This paper argues that the Great Replacement theory is not a novel development but rather a resurgence of longstanding historical and cultural narratives that have shaped Western anxieties about identity, belonging and demographic change.
 By analyzing four lone actor manifestos, this study examines how these manifestos utilize symbols, myths and narratives to justify ideological extremism and political violence.
 The findings demonstrate that the Great Replacement theory is drawing upon the existing cultural context, using cultural symbols, myths and narratives, rather than a new movement.
 Its potential to incite political violence underscores the need for addressing its historical and cultural roots.